Homer the Heretic: Production

-This was the first episode of The Simpsons where the animation was produced by Film Roman and the first where it was overseas at the newly formed Rough Draft Studios (which founded by Gregg Vanzo, who directed the episode "There's No Disgrace Like Home").
+This was the first episode of The Simpsons where the animation was produced by Film Roman and the first where it was overseas at the newly formed Rough Draft Studios (which was founded by Gregg Vanzo, who had directed the episode "There's No Disgrace Like Home").
 Up until this point, Film Roman had mostly worked on Garfield and Friends and Bobby's World episodes, and were not used to the speed in which The Simpsons episodes were produced.
 However, they quickly adjusted.
-As for Rough Draft Studios, they were a brand-new company, and The Simpsons was one of the first shows they ever worked on, along with The Ren & Stimpy Show.
+As for Rough Draft, The Simpsons was one of the first shows they worked on, along with The Ren & Stimpy Show.
 Film Roman and Rough Draft went on to animate the show until the former was replaced by Fox Television Animation in 2016, and also would fully collaborate together on The Simpsons Movie in 2007, along with AKOM, which also oversees the show's animation.
 The latter would also work on Matt Groening's other shows, like Futurama and Disenchantment.
 Previously, the animation was produced by Klasky Csupo.

 The chalkboard gag for this episode, "I will not defame New Orleans", was made as an apology to the citizens of New Orleans after it was musically insulted in the previous episode.
 Along with "Mr. Plow", a later episode of this season, this is one of the few television episodes that prominently featured snow outside of Christmas or Thanksgiving centric episodes.

 In the scene in which Jimi Hendrix and Benjamin Franklin play a game of air hockey in Heaven, Hendrix was supposed to have a speaking line of his own to respond to Franklin's line.
-It was cut late during production because the voice actor for Hendrix did not sound enough like Hendrix.
+It was cut late during production because the actor for Hendrix did not sound enough like Hendrix.
 Franklin's line was kept because "nobody knows what he sounds like", whereas Hendrix had a distinct voice.
 The abrupt cutting off of God's voice before he reveals the meaning of life was intended to be cut off by a voice-over promotion for whatever Fox program aired after The Simpsons.

-The episode was notable for portraying God as having five fingers on each hand, as opposed to the four fingers of every other Simpsons character.
-Extensive debate arose in the Simpsons fan community as to the nature and meaning of the design, however on the DVD commentary, Reardon confessed that it was simply a production oversight.
+The episode was notable for portraying God as having five fingers on each hand, as opposed to the four fingers of every other character on The Simpsons.
+Extensive debate arose as to the nature and meaning of the design, however, on the DVD commentary, director Jim Reardon confessed that it was simply a production oversight.

 Cultural references

 The brand label on Homer's shower radio reads "No-Soap, Radio!", so-named for the punch line of a well-known practical joke.
-The scene where Homer dances in his underwear to The Royal Teens song "Short Shorts" is almost identical to a scene in the 1983 Tom Cruise film, Risky Business.
-The burning floor collapsing beneath Flanders' feet is a reference to the film Backdraft, released in 1991.
+The scene where Homer dances in his underwear to The Royal Teens song "Short Shorts" is almost identical to a scene in Risky Business (1983).
+The burning floor collapsing beneath Flanders' feet is a reference to Backdraft, (1991).
+During the exciting football game Homer watches, the commentator refers to the 'surprising return of Jim Brown', who had retired in 1966.